Unix time, POSIX time, epoch timestamp: the short answer

 Why timestamp since 1970 became standard

 The Unix epoch was practical for early Unix systems and became a convention as Unix ideas spread into C libraries, Linux, databases, web servers, and programming languages.
 A single numeric timestamp is easier to sort, compare, transmit, and store than a localized date string.
+Once the C library and then POSIX standardized the count, 1970 was locked in across the ecosystem — which is why a value generated on one platform decodes identically on any other.

 Epoch timestamp examples